 Hugh Potter, the President of the River Oaks Corporation, purchased the house in 1926 and lived there until his death in 1968.
-Potter was a lawyer before joining his long-time friends, the Hogg Brothers, in their real estate ventures.
-Hugh Potter was the public face of River Oaks.
-He also created numerous scrapbooks that meticulously chronicled life in River Oaks.
-Much of what we know now about River Oaks today is due to Potter's record-keeping.
+Potter was one of the developers of the River Oaks subdivision along with his longtime friends, the Hogg Brothers.
+Hugh Potter was the public face of River Oaks, and created numerous scrapbooks that meticulously chronicled life in the neighborhood.
+Much of what we know about River Oaks today is due to Potter's record-keeping.

 The Early Republic House is a significant piece of Houston's architectural history.
-It has been featured in many publications, including: The Country Houses of John F. Staub by Stephen Fox, The Architecture of John F. Staub by Howard Barnstone, River Oaks Magazine (1938, cover feature), the American Institute of Architects Tour of River Oaks, and River Oaks: A Pictorial Presentation of Houston's Residential Park (1929).
+It has been featured in many publications, including: The Country Houses of John F. Staub by Stephen Fox; The Architecture of John F. Staub by Howard Barnstone; River Oaks Magazine (1938, cover feature); and River Oaks: A Pictorial Presentation of Houston's Residential Park published in 1929.